-Located on the southwest side of Lough Leane, and sweeping down towards Muckross Lake and the incredible Killarney National Park, Tomies Wood is arguably more frequented by locals than tourists.
+Located on the southwest side of Lough Leane, and sweeping down towards Muckross Lake and the incredible Killarney National Park, Tomies Wood is a hidden gem, of sorts.

 However, that doesn’t mean it’s quiet – the car park here, although relatively new, packs out very quickly.